Guidelines for Entry

 It is important to consider the full cost of the Artwork inclusive of framing, stretching, strapping and the freight costs to and from MAGNT.
 MAGNT will request a Tax Invoice and payment will be made within 30 days upon receipt of a Tax Invoice.

-All Artworks entered into the Awards must be available for acquisition, and not pre-sold prior to the Awards Ceremony on Friday, 11 August 2023.
-If the Artwork is not acquired by MAGNT it will be available for public purchase from Friday, 11 August 2023.
+All Artworks entered into the Awards must be available for acquisition by MAGNT, and not pre-sold prior to the Awards Ceremony on Friday 9 August 2024.
+If the Artwork is not acquired by MAGNT it will be available for public purchase from Saturday 10 August.
 Negotiation of Artwork sales is between the Artist or their agreed Agent and the potential buyer.
 To facilitate this the Artist’s or their agreed Agent’s website will be listed in the exhibition publication and on the virtual gallery website.

 AWARDS CEREMONY AND EVENTS